tanoielis/coixa-pi-sdk/README.md

 A lightweight TypeScript/JavaScript SDK for interacting with the Pi Network blockchain, designed for wallet management and transaction operations.
 Part of the [Coixa Wallet](https://coixa.xyz) project.

 ## Features
-- Generate and manage Pi wallets (mnemonic, public/secret keys)
+- Generate and manage Pi wallets (mnemonic, public/secret keys, or secret key)
 - Send and receive Pi transactions
 - Check account balances and activation status
 - Activate new accounts (TESTNET only)